mineshmshah/passport-tutorial/README.md

   });
 ```

 25. Create a routes to logout.
-Logout is a special methid that exists in the request function now.
+Logout is a special method that exists in the request function now.
 ``` js
 app.get('/api/logout',(req,res)=>{
     //removes the cookie